sean-bam/Bioinformagick/README.md

 #### ali_cluster
 Gets representative sequences from an alignment.
 Takes an alignment, builds a tree, build subtrees, calculate consensus of subtree members, take all consensus sequences.

+#### Prof_align
+clusters input sequences with `run_mmclust` --> cleans alignments with `sr_scorematch` and `sr_filter` --> compares clusters with `run_hhsearch` --> computes a distance matrix from normalized HHsearch scores with `hhres2dis_mat` and `run_h_clust` --> builds a UPGMA tree from the distance matrix --> slices the tree tips at a defined distance with `tree_tips` --> aligns the sequences at the tree tips with `hh_guided_align` --> makes superclusters alignments with `run_mafft`.

+Yuri suggests the maximum input is 5-10k sequences.
+Ideally, cluster at >80% identity.
+If above 10k sequences, divide and conquer: run prof_align once and look at the tree.
+Select deep branches, and run those branches through prof_align independently.

+The default thresholds are pretty conservative.
+Changing the mmseq coverage threshold or UPGMA depth threshold can result in bigger superclusters.